Jeysef/element-truncate/README.md

 3. leveraging browser
   After some more thinking, I came up with a better wersion of the previous solution.
   "If I can let the browser do the wrapping, might as well do the indicators".
-So I came up with the idea to append the remaining elements to each element as such:
+So I came up with the idea to append the remaining indicator to each element as such:

     let's imagine we have 5 elements with 3 shown